Women in Global Health Norway Annual Conference 2020 - Day 2

 Our panelists discuss challenges facing women at different stages of their Global Health careers, as well as strategies to breaking barriers at earlier or later stages of career development.

-Moderator: Eva Turk - Associate Professor, University of South-Eastern Norway
+Moderator: Eva Turk - Senior Researcher, University of Oslo (UiO) & Associate Professor, University South-Eastern Norway

-- Akudo Anyanwu - Associate Dean of Development, John Hopkins University
+- Akudo Anyanwu - Vice President of Development, Texas Biomedical Research Institute

 - Noor Khan - Senior Advisor, Norwegian Ministry of Foreign Affairs (MFA)